gomes-fdr/dotfiles/README.md

 ## Vim setup
 Personal notes:
-To be more clear the color scheme, I'd use a terminal with dark solarized color scheme support.
+  * To be more clear the color scheme, You should use a terminal with dark solarized color scheme support.
+  * It is important that package vim-nox had been installed (debian 9).

 Using pluggin system:
 ```